postmanlabs/labs-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 The _Collection Runner_ enables you to run a collection's requests in a specified sequence.
 It logs your request [test results](/docs/writing-scripts/test-scripts/) and can use [scripts](/docs/writing-scripts/intro-to-scripts/) to pass data between requests and alter the request workflow.

 You can configure the Collection Runner to meet your development needs.
 You can run collections using a specific environment, and can pass data files into a run.
-Collection runs enable you to automate your API testing, and you can schedule runs with the [Collection Runner](/docs/running-collections/scheduling-collection-runs/) or with [monitors](/docs/running-collections/scheduling-collection-runs-monitors/).
+Collection runs enable you to automate your API testing, and you can schedule runs to run in the Postman cloud with the [Collection Runner](/docs/running-collections/scheduling-collection-runs/) or with [monitors](/docs/running-collections/scheduling-collection-runs-monitors/).
 You can also integrate collection runs with your CI/CD pipeline using [the Postman CLI](/docs/postman-cli/postman-cli-overview/), a Postman tool that enables you to run and test collections directly from the command line.

 ![Collection Runner results page overview](https://assets.postman.com/postman-docs/v10/collection-runner-overview-1-v10.jpg)